 Intransitive dice are an accessible example of counterintuitive behavior of combinatorial objects.
 For our purposes, a \emph{die} is a vector of $n$ real numbers $A=(a_1,\ldots,a_n)$.
 The traditional cube dice have $n=6$.
 Given two $n$-sided dice $A$ and $B$, we say that $A$ beats $B$, writing it as $A\beats B$, if

-In other words, $A$ beats $B$ if a random throw (uniformly chosen face) of $A$ is more likely to display a larger number than a random throw of $B$.
+In other words, $A$ beats $B$ if a random roll (uniformly chosen face) of $A$ is more likely to display a larger number than a random roll of $B$.
 The term ``intransitive dice'' refers to the fact that the ``beats'' relation is not transitive.
 One well-known example due to Efron~\cite{Gar70} with $n=6$ is

 where one checks that $A\beats B\beats C\beats D\beats A$.
-In particular, this set of dice allows for an amusing game: If two players sequentially choose one die each and make a throw, with the player rolling a higher number receiving a dollar from the other player, then it is the second player who has a strategy with the positive expected payout.
+In particular, this set of dice allows for an amusing game: If two players sequentially choose one die each and make a throw, with the player rolling a higher number receiving a dollar from the other player, then it is the second player who has a strategy with positive expected payout.

 The intransitivity of dice is a noted subject in popular mathematics~\cite{Gar70, Sch00, Gri17}.
 It has been studied under various guises for a considerable time~\cite{ST59, Try61, Try65, MM67, Sav94}.
 There is a multitude of constructions of intransitive dice with various properties~\cite{MM67, FT00, BB13, AD17, SS17, BGH18, AS19}, as well as studies of game-theoretic aspects~\cite{Rum01, SMB06, HW19}.
 In particular, it is known (e.g., \cite{MM67, AD17}) that for every tournament on $k$ vertices, there exists a set of $k$ dice whose ``beats'' relation realizes the tournament.